Free to Focus, Michael Hyatt’s new book, helps readers focus on completing their most important work rather than getting bogged down in the minutiae.

 Our friend was the most recent of a handful of folks that we knew that have passed away over the past couple of years.
 Loss like this brings us face to face with our own mortality, and it proves that only a few things about your life and my life actually matter.

 Even knowing that, it’s hard to live towards what’s important.
-It’s difficult to carve out time amongst all the distractions and all the other little things that still need to be done.
+We must choose to carve out time amongst all the distractions and all the other little things that still need to be done.

 My Attempts at Productivity